single-wolf/git-backup/README.md

 3. Backup all subdirectory under /User/xx once and push remote
 	- ./git-backup.sh -n -r -p -d /User/xx/

+## FAQ

+#### 1. Failed to push to remote during periodical execution, Permission denied (publickey)

+Please make sure you have the correct access rights.
+If the script works well on command line, then you should detect whether your ssh key is no password.

 ## License

 [MIT License](./LICENSE).